 Kishun, the first days of summer

-Powered by the slim, hand-wound movement, Caliber 9S64, this watch is the epitome of simple refinement.
+Powered by the slim, hand-wound movement, Calibre 9S64, this watch is the epitome of simple refinement.
 The dial is simple and clean but, when viewed through the sapphire case back, the intricate perfection of the engineering of the hand-assembled and adjusted movement is abundantly and satisfyingly clear.
-Thanks to a long mainspring and a balance both made of a proprietary metals, this watch has a high and stable accuracy rate and a power reserve of 72 hours.
-The dial is in a delicate shade of pale blue, the color of the skies above Mt.
+Thanks to a long mainspring and a balance both made of proprietary metals, this watch has a high and stable accuracy rate and a power reserve of 72 hours.
+The dial is in a delicate shade of pale blue, the colour of the skies above Mt.
 Iwate as summer begins, the season known as Kishun.

 |Case back:||See-through case back|

 |Glass Material:||Box shaped sapphire crystal|

 |The perimeter of Band:||195mm|

 |Movement Type:||Manual winding|